 Staccato is when a note sounds equal or shorter than half of its original value.

-But, is it always the case that a note that doesn’t sport its full sounding-length is a staccato note?
+Still, is it always the case that a note that doesn’t sport its full sounding-length is indeed a staccato note?

 1. To start with, for a staccato note to emanate the aesthetic of shortness it must not carry its full value—that goes without saying, of course, and every pianist would firmly make this assertion without qualification.